roelandschoukens/py-cmdcolor/README.md

  - `Win32`: Console API: old versions of Windows.
 You may define an environment variable `%CMDCOLOR_ANSI%` and set it to `0` if you want this mode on current Windows versions.
  - `ANSI`: ANSI escape codes: Windows versions that support the ENABLE_VIRTUAL_TERMINAL_PROCESSING flag.
- - `Curses`: where available we obtain valid escape codes from terminfo.
-However terminfo does not provide codes for reset bold, background and foreground separately, for that we send the standard ANSI escape codes.
+ - `Curses`: if the `curses` module is available we obtain valid codes from terminfo.
+Only used when `$CMDCOLOR_CURSES` is set.
  - `None`: For output handles which aren’t terminals.

-## Caveats
+### Curses

+Curses is by default not used, except for detecting situations where only 16 colors are supported.
+Assuming that the standard ANSI codes work seems to be more reliable than assuming Curses returns the right info.

+ - Terminfo does not provide codes for reset bold, background and foreground separately, for that we send the standard ANSI escape codes.

-Curses thinks GNU screen only supports 8 colors.
+ - Curses thinks GNU screen only supports 8 colors.
 It actually supports both 16 foreground colors and 16 background colors.

+ - True color support is relatively recent, and kind of weird — are colors 0 to 255 now shades of blue, or do they still produce the same palette as 256-color mode?
+When generating ANSI sequences directly this point is moot, since these two cases just use different sequences.